 “Innovating the analysis and engineering of biomolecular systems to investigate and alleviate human disease.”

-MBC’s focus is to develop new and innovative molecular tools and technologies to challenge human health problems.
-An emerging and fascinating research theme at MBC is the development and production of new biopharmaceuticals and vaccines (movie).
-MBC is currently working on new applications in tuberculosis research, cancer treatment, antiviral immunity and others.
-A strong incentive to bring MBC technologies to patients resulted in the creation of three spin-off companies; Devgen (acquired by Syngenta), Pronota (acquired by MyCartis) and Oxyrane.
+CMB’s focus is to develop new and innovative molecular tools and technologies to challenge human health problems.
+An emerging and fascinating research theme at CMB is the development and production of new biopharmaceuticals and vaccines (movie).
+CMB is currently working on new applications in tuberculosis research, cancer treatment, antiviral immunity and others.
+A strong incentive to bring CMB technologies to patients resulted in the creation of three spin-off companies; Devgen (acquired by Syngenta), Pronota (acquired by MyCartis) and Oxyrane.

-The Medical Biotechnology Center also houses VIB’s Proteomics Expertise Center and can as such rightfully call itself home to VIB’s proteomics experts.
+VIB-UGent Center for Medical Biotechnology also houses VIB’s Proteomics Expertise Center and can as such rightfully call itself home to VIB’s proteomics experts.